 How to Solve Words in Context for the NEW Digital SAT

-Mastering Vocabulary in Context
+Conquering Digital SAT Vocabulary in Context Questions

-Types of Vocabulary-in-Context Questions
+Understanding the Two Main Types of Digital SAT Vocabulary-in-Context Questions

-The Golden Rule: Context Determines Meaning
+The Golden Rule for Digital SAT Vocabulary: Context Determines Meaning

-Strategies for Success
+Proven Strategies for Digital SAT Vocabulary Success

 1. The Substitution Method